seemyer/recipes/docs/test/brew_checklist.md

 ## 📋 prep
 - [ ] Sanitize ferment and serving keg.
-- [X] Filter Strike Volume into boil kettle, then heat to 100°F.
+- [ ] Filter Strike Volume into boil kettle, then heat to 100°F.
-- [X] Add 1.0 g/gal each of bread yeast and sugar.
+- [ ] Add 1.0 g/gal each of bread yeast and sugar.
-- [X] Weigh grains into bucket.
+- [ ] Weigh grains into bucket.
-- [X] Measure Irish moss and rehydrate in water.
+- [ ] Measure Irish moss and rehydrate in water.
 Measure minerals, hops, adjuncts.
-- [X] Set up brewing equipment (kettle, MLT, chiller, cart, grain mill, close valves).
+- [ ] Set up brewing equipment (kettle, MLT, chiller, cart, grain mill, close valves).
-- [X] Adjust grain mill gap spacing (0.028 in).
+- [ ] Adjust grain mill gap spacing (0.028 in).

 ## 📋 set-up
-- [X] Begin heating strike water in Boil Kettle.
+- [ ] Begin heating strike water in Boil Kettle at 75% heat.
-- [X] Dose bottom of mash bag with minerals.
+- [ ] Dose bottom of mash bag with minerals.
 - [ ] Condition pre-measured grains, and rest for 10 minutes.
 - [ ] Connect CO₂ to Boil Kettle hose, and purge plumbing and MLT at 1 psi CO₂.
 - [ ] Mill grains into MLT.